xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 It is time to meet the serializer compiler, but don’t worry, the concepts we explored in this extensive section will be the same in the next one.

-## Understanding the serialization process
+## Understanding the serialization process {#understanding-the-serialization-process}

 Serialization is the process of transforming complex objects or primitive data into a valid data type that can be transmitted to the client.
 A **valid data type** is a String, a Stream, or a Buffer.